mozilla/uniffi-rs/docs/manual/src/tutorial/foreign_language_bindings.md

 # Foreign-language bindings

 By now you have setup your crate and `cargo build` has successfully created your library.
-This describes how to generate foreign bindings.

-As stated in the [Overview](../Overview.md), UniFFI does not help shipping a Rust library on mobile, only how to generate bindings for it.
+The next step is to have UniFFI generate source code for your foreign language.
+It doesn't help you build this code, it just generates it for you.

 ## Creating the bindgen binary